OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/roc.md

 ---
 title: roc
-description: The documentation shows how to use the ROC function which is used to add a Rate of Change to a selected dataset based on a specific column.
+description: "The documentation shows how to use the ROC function which is used to" add a Rate of Change to a selected dataset based on a specific column.
 It includes usage examples and details on setting parameters like 'target_dataset', 'target_column', and 'period'.